I'm Honey!

 Susan Honey Good the game of life

-My life is multifaceted, and I like it just fine.
+My life is multifaceted, and I am glad about it.
 I lead a colorful life.
 My problem with so much colorfulness is there are not enough hours in the day to be all things to all people, and that includes time for myself.
+Just like in classic and modern board games, such as the Game of Life and others, finding balance and enjoyment is key.
+The iconic cover of the Game of Life box, with its vibrant and engaging imagery, draws players in and highlights the game’s appeal.
 Every woman has to have a little time for herself.
 Right?

 IN MY GAME OF LIFE, FRIDAY IS GIRLFRIEND DAY